 Trends affecting our industry

-The value of the global cigarette market continues to grow and a next generation of tobacco and nicotine products are also being developed and commercialised.
+The value of the global cigarette market continues to grow and a next generation of tobacco and nicotine products is also being developed and commercialised.

 There are an estimated one billion adult smokers worldwide, consuming around 5,600 billion cigarettes a year.

 The size of the global tobacco market is estimated at some US$770 billion, of which the global cigarette market is valued at around US$700 billion.